HIAS: History

-HIAS was founded in 1881 in response to the late 19th- and early 20th-century exodus of Jewish emigrants from Imperial Russia.
-It merged with the Hebrew Sheltering House Association, founded in New York the same year.
-Lawrence J. Epstein writes that the Hebrew Immigrant Aid Society was founded in 1904; several other sources give a date of 1902.
-The Baltimore Sun mentioned the Hebrew Immigrant Aid Society in an article published in 1882.
-HIAS reported its date of formation as 1881 on its annual return with the Internal Revenue Service.
+The Hebrew Immigrant Aid Society was established on November 27, 1881, originally to help the large number of Eastern European Jewish immigrants to the United States who had left Europe to escape antisemitic persecution and violence.
+J. Harwood Menken was its first president.
+The organization merged with the Hebrew Sheltering House Association, which had been founded in New York earlier that year.

 In 1904, HIAS established a formal bureau on Ellis Island, the primary arrival point of European immigrants to the United States at that time.

 In March 1909, the Hebrew Immigrant Aid Society merged with the Hebrew Sheltering House Association to form the Hebrew Sheltering and Immigrant Aid Society, which continued to be widely known as HIAS.
 By 1914, HIAS had branches in Baltimore, Philadelphia, Boston, and an office in Washington, D.C.

 In 1891, Jewish residents of Moscow, St. Petersburg, and Kyiv were expelled and many came to America; beginning in 1892, Ellis Island was the point of entry for most of these new arrivals.
 In the half-century following the establishment of a formal Ellis Island bureau in 1904, HIAS helped more than 100,000 Jewish immigrants who might otherwise have been turned away.
 They provided translation services, guided immigrants through medical screening and other procedures, argued before the Boards of Special Enquiry to prevent deportations, lent needy Jews the $25 landing fee, and obtained bonds for others guaranteeing their employable status.
 The Society was active on the island facilitating legal entry, reception, and immediate care for the newly arrived.